jacobl3371/sep11-freedom-project/blog/entry03.md

 }
 ```

-I learned how to utilize [middleware](https://www.youtube.com/watch?v=lY6icfhap2o) in my express app, which is just any code that runs between the time the request is received by the server and the time the server sends out a response to the client, allowing the request and, in most cases, interdependantly, the response, to be altered in that period of time.
+I learned how to utilize [middleware](https://www.youtube.com/watch?v=lY6icfhap2o) in my express app, which is just any code that runs between the time the request is received by the server and the time the server sends out a response to the client, allowing the request and, in most cases, interdependently, the response, to be altered in that period of time.

-After that I had to import all of the dependancies from the package.json file into my index.js app file,
+After that I had to import all of the dependencies from the package.json file into my index.js app file,

 ```js
 import express from "express"